ericmdantas/uBus/README.md

 ### What is this?

 μBus (micro bus) is a micro implementation of a message bus/event emitter in javascript.
-It was created to be light, fast and intuitive - it's only `380 bytes when gzipped` *(es2015 module)*.
+It was created to be light, fast and intuitive - it's less than `500 bytes` when gzipped *(es2015 module)*.

 The API is minimal and straight forward.
 There's `one` class and `four` methods - nothing more, nothing less.

 You can use it anywhere javascript is being used, both server and client side.

-Given there are a lot of different projects out there, `μBus` has `five` different `module loaders` for you to play with:
+Also, given there are a lot of different projects out there, `μBus` has `five` different `module loaders` for you to play with:

 - `es2015`;
 - `commonjs`;